AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 >[!CAUTION]
 >
 >This capability is not available out of the box as part of the product.
-For this implementation, you first need to open a ticket with Adobe Support.
+For this implementation, work with your Adobe representative / Customer Care.
 You will then be able to follow the steps detailed in this [page](../../integrations/using/configuring-pipeline.md#prerequisites).

-[!DNL Triggers] run marketing actions within a short range of time following a user’s action.
+[!DNL Triggers] run marketing actions within a short range of time following a user's action.
 The typical response time is less than one hour.

 It allows for more agile integrations since the configuration is minimal and a third party is not involved.
 It also supports high volumes of traffic without impacting the performance of marketing activities.
 As an example, the integration can process a million triggers per hour.